 3. If you’re local, visit my church and find authentic community.

 I started Christ’s Church of the Valley (CCV) in the suburbs of Philadelphia to be a supportive community for those wanting to incorporate timeless spiritual principles into their daily lives.
 You’ll love the kind and extraordinary people at CCV.
 Though distinctively Christian in orientation, we welcome anyone regardless of beliefs or background.
 We’d love to have you join us.
 For those interested, I post my talks from Sunday’s service the following Monday afternoon.

 4. Spread the word on social media and change lives one click at a time.

 Can you think of a more important lesson for your kids to learn than how to become a genuinely happy person?
 Your friends?
 Your family?
 Let’s change lives together by spreading the word about this ancient pathway to genuine happiness on Facebook, Twitter, and Instagram.

-Brian is a graduate of Princeton Theological Seminary (M.Div.) and the author of Second Guessing God, Forgiveness, and Finding Favor.
-He’s the Senior Pastor of Christ's Church of the Valley, a 2,000+ member church in the suburbs of Philadelphia.
-Brian has been married to his beautiful wife Lisa for 29 years, and they have three amazing daughters.
-One of his greatest joys is promoting partnerships in third-world countries that rescue and protect at-risk children.
-The other is cheering for the single greatest sport’s team in the history of human civilization: THE Ohio State Buckeyes.
+Brian is a graduate of Princeton Theological Seminary and the author of Second Guessing God, Forgiveness, and Finding Favor.
+He’s the Pastor of Christ’s Church of the Valley in suburban Philadelphia.
+Brian and his beautiful wife Lisa have three amazing daughters.
+One of the things that brings them genuine happiness is promoting partnerships in developing countries that rescue children from poverty and exploitation.